rust-lang/rust/doc/tutorial-borrowed-ptr.md

 and in fact is mutated later in the function.

 It may not be clear why we are so concerned about mutating a borrowed variable.
-The reason is that the runtime system frees any unique box _as soon as its owning reference changes or goes out of scope_.
+The reason is that the runtime system frees any owned box _as soon as its owning reference changes or goes out of scope_.
 Therefore, a program like this is illegal (and would be rejected by the compiler):